FreekBes/FreekBes/README.md

   Click to view
 </summary>

-- **<2013:** Broke and fixed many Windows installations and versions, which taught me a lot about this operating system
-- **2014:** Started attending a computer science course in high school: learnt binary calculation, Java programming, basic HTML, simplistic "AI" scenarios
-- **2015:** Started basic web development: learnt the ins and outs of HTML & CSS
-- **2016:** Increased my Javascript skills a lot and combined it with PHP
-- **2017:** Won a Lego Mindstorms tournament in high school, by reading the documentation instead of using code (snippets) provided by the school
+- **2023:** Migrated the entire fleet of computers at Codam Coding College from macOS to Linux with almost zero downtime.
+- **2022:** Joined the staff team of Codam Coding College as System and Network Administrator, finished their core curriculum.
+- **2021:** Started attending Codam Coding College (at the end of 2020) to further increase my programming skills and meet like-minded people.
+Created [Improved Intra 42](https://github.com/FreekBes/improved_intra), a browser extension with over 5000 weekly users.
+- **2020:** Covid-19 disrupted the high school I was working at as IT Assistant.
+However, I made sure lessons could continue smoothly within 3 days of the school's closure, by creating [a link](https://github.com/damstede/zermelo-google-rooster) between our scheduling software and Google Meet.
+- **2019:** Co-founded [a start-up](https://assembl.net/) in Switzerland where I was CTO, which gained the interest of a VC; created a functioning MVP.
 - **2018:** Discovered the use of APIs, bundled many together into [TunePlay](https://github.com/FreekBes/tuneplay) (a website that played music from various streaming services using the same interface).
-Started [@me_irl_bot](https://github.com/FreekBes/insta_reddit_bot) on Instagram, which gained over 200.000 followers
+Started [@me_irl_bot](https://github.com/FreekBes/insta_reddit_bot) on Instagram, which gained over 200.000 followers and 25 million weekly impressions.
-- **2019:** Co-founded [a start-up](https://assembl.net/) in Switzerland where I was CTO, which gained the interest of a VC; created a functioning tech demo
-- **2020:** Covid-19 disrupted the high school I was working at as IT Assistant.
-However, I made sure lessons could continue smoothly within 3 days of the school's closure, by creating [a link](https://github.com/damstede/zermelo-google-rooster) between our scheduling software and Google Meet
-- **2021:** Started attending Codam Coding College (at the end of 2020) to further increase my programming skills and meet like-minded people
-- **2022:** Joined the staff team of Codam Coding College as System and Network Administrator, finished the core curriculum
+- **2017:** Started developing back-ends in PHP for the previously created front-ends
+- **2016:** Substantially icreased my CSS and Javascript skills.
+- **2015:** Started basic web development: learnt the ins and outs of HTML & CSS.
+- **2014:** Started attending a computer science course in high school: learnt binary calculation, Java programming, basic HTML, simplistic "AI" scenarios.
+- **<2013:** Broke and fixed many Windows installations and versions, which taught me a lot about this operating system.

 </details>